What is the PIP medical assessment?

 Most people claiming Personal Independence Payment (PIP) will be asked to attend a PIP medical assessment with a healthcare professional.

-Your medical assessment will be conducted by a private organisation - Atos or Capita – who have been contracted by the Department for Work and Pensions (DWP).
+Your medical assessment will be conducted by a private organisation - Independent Assessment Services (IAS - delivered by Atos) or Capita – who have been contracted by the Department for Work and Pensions (DWP).

 PIP medical assessment appointment letter